自己找抽就不能怨别人|有感于特朗普总统的核威胁

 headquarters for the southern command responsible for the defense of

-Honshu in the event of an invasion and it garrisoned seasoned troops who
+Honshu in the event of an invasion and it garrisoned seasoned troops

 would mount the initial defense.